Table of contents

 Carpet beetles are tiny pests that infest a variety of household items.
 They breed quickly and vastly.
 Most of the damage is caused by the larvae.

 You usually first notice them when you see that they literally ate part of your carpet.
-I know...
-That’s just awful.
-Believe me, I've been there.
-Carpet beetle infestation is a problem almost every other house in the neighbourhood has.
+I know… That’s just awful.
+Believe me, I’ve been there.
+Carpet beetle infestation is a problem almost every other house in the neighborhood has.
 However, Relax.
 Breathe.
 You do not need to throw away your expensive carpets.

 They also gnaw on synthetic materials that are stained by oil and contain food remnants.
 That is why carpets and curtains are also infested.
 A few key reasons behind the cause of carpet beetles are mentioned below.